Resistance Training Terminology

 There are just certain exercises that beginners should not be doing in mesocycle one, or even mesocycle two, so the macrocycle allows you to create a smart plan for each mesocycle.

-You can see some of those ideas extrapolated further in this article.
+You can see some of those ideas detailed further in this article.

 The Mesocycle (AKA ‘The Phase’)

-This is what most people will encounter online if they search for a ‘program.’
+This is what people will most likely encounter online if they search for a ‘program.’

-It’s usually a 3-8 week period of time, although I’ve programmed some out to 12 or even 16 weeks in some instances.
+It’s usually a 3-8 week period of time, although I’ve programmed some out to 12 or even 16 weeks in rarer instances.

 Usually I keep it to ~4-6 weeks because: